ix-56h/Linkedinator/README.md

 # Linkedinator

-Linkedin bot to connect with all people who's corresponding to your search configuration.
+Linkedin bot to connect with people who's corresponding to your search configuration.